-Medicare covers MRI scans when a doctor orders the test as a necessary part of a medical diagnosis.
+Medicare covers MRI scans when a doctor deems them necessary for reaching a diagnosis.

-People in the United States can register for Medicare insurance when they reach the age of 65 years.
+Most people in the United States can register for Medicare insurance when they reach the age of 65.
+People with certain health conditions, such as end stage renal disease, are eligible sooner.

 Medicare Part A